 Washington missed out on a chance in Seattle to even its record, but it showed a lot of fortitude in sticking with the Seahawks in a tough road environment.
 Sam Howell is on a bit of a roll, and the will of the Giants’ defense may at its lowest ebb after getting strafed in Dallas.
 After watching what CeeDee Lamb did to the Giants’ secondary, Washington WR Terry McLaurin emerged from the film room this week dabbing saliva from the corners of his mouth.

 With Tyrod Taylor still out with the rib injury, reserve Tommy DeVito will again start at quarterback for the Giants.
 To say DeVito was ineffective in Dallas is kind, though playing behind Big Blew — the Giants offensive line blows so many blocks, get it? — against that hellacious Dallas front all but guaranteed a disheartening performance.
 DeVito stands a better chance of producing this week against a Commanders defense that ranks 29th overall and against the pass.

-This is a recovery game for Washington — hopes for a playoff run will still spring temporary if not eternal were the Commanders to enter Thanksgiving at 5-6.
-The Giants are done for 2023 and winning only injures their chances of getting Caleb Williams.
+This game is a recovery game for Washington — hope for a playoff run will still spring if they enter Thanksgiving at 5-6.
+The Giants are done for 2023 and winning only interferes with their chances to get Caleb Williams.
 Washington 27, New York 6.

 Tampa Bay (4-5) at San Francisco (6-3), 4:05 ET